Overview

 Intended learning outcomes |

-On successful completion of this module a student should be able to: 1.
+On successful completion of this module you will be able to: 1.
 Appraise the performance limits of a competition vehicle and the sources of such limitations. |

 Vehicle Control Applications